 Click the image below to grab a copy.

-Use these fun writing activities to engage and motivate students to write all year long.
+Use these fun writing activities to engage and motivate students to write all year.
 They will be eager to participate in the writing center you set up, and you will love how simple it is to teach and immerse students in writing.

 Writing Centers for the Year

 Try the Writing Center Bundle by Proud to be Primary.
-It includes all of the writing activities mentioned above plus a ton more (templates, posters, vocabulary) to get you through the entire school year.
-Everything you need for themed writing centers in the K-2 classroom.
+It includes all the writing activities mentioned above plus a ton more (templates, posters, vocabulary) to boost interest and get you through the entire school year—everything you need for themed writing centers in the K-2 classroom.

 You Will Also Love These Writing Ideas